example42/puppet-tp/index.md

 subTitle: 'Yet Another Puppet Abstraction layer'
 ---

-# Tiny Puppet
+# Essential Applications Management

-Tiny Puppet is single Puppet module that manages virtually any application.
+Tiny Puppet is a Puppet module that allows management virtually any application on any Operating System.

-It can replace or integrate existing component application modules.
+It's based on the assumption that its user knows and wants to control how to shape the application's configuration files.

 It features:

-- Quick, easy to use, standard, coherent, powerful interface to the managed resources
+- Quick, easy to use, standard, coherent, powerful interface to install packages, manage services and  configuration files, in whatever way preferred

 - Out of the box and easily expandable support for most common Operating Systems

 - Modular data source design.
 Support for an easily growing set of applications.

-- Smooth coexistence with any existing Puppet modules setup: you decide what to manage
+- Smooth coexistence with any existing Puppet modules setup: according to situations and needs can be used as alternative or complementary to normal component components

-Application data stored in a configurable separated module ([tinydata](https://github.com/example42/tinydata) is the default source for applications data)
+All the data used by Tiny Puppet to support different applications is stored in the separated module ([tinydata](https://github.com/example42/tinydata).

+This is the list of the currently [supported applications](https://github.com/example42/tinydata/tree/master/data).

 ## Tiny Puppet defines

 Tiny Puppet provides the following defines:

 - ```tp::install```.
-It installs an application and starts its service, by default
+Install an application and start its service, by default
 - ```tp::conf```.
-It allows to manage configuration files
+Manage configuration files
 - ```tp::dir```.
-Manages the content of directories
+Manage the content of directories, also via vcs repositories
 - ```tp::stdmod```.
-Manages the installation of an application using StdMod compliant parameters
+Manage an application using StdMod compliant parameters
 - ```tp::test```.
 Allows quick and easy (acceptance) testing of an application
 - ```tp::repo```.
 Manages extra repositories for the supported applications
 - ```tp::puppi```.
 Puppi integration (Don't worry, fully optional)

-The following defines are Work In Progress or planned / envisioned:
+Other defines Work In Progress, planned or envisioned:

 - ```tp::concat```.
 (WIP) Manages file fragments of a configuration file
 - ```tp::netinstall```.
 (WIP) Installs from a remote url
 - ```tp::instance```.
 (TODO) Manages an application instance
 - ```tp::line```.
-(TODO) Manages single lines in a configuration file
+(TODO?)
+Manages single lines in a configuration file
 - ```tp::github```.
 (TODO) Installs (anything?;) directly from GitHub source